Visitors to our region

 Our region covers over 158,000km2 across 13 local government areas.
 From Wujal Wujal (north of Cairns) right across the Cape to Kowanyama and Pormpuraaw, heading north including Weipa and Lockhart River, stretching through to the 'tip' at the Northern Peninsula Area and then the Torres Strait Islands.

 Visitors to our region should be prepared with a plentiful supply of routine prescription medications when traveling in our remote communities.
-If you need routine prescriptions medication it is recommended you obtain further supplies at least 2 weeks before you are due to run out.
+If you need routine prescriptions medication it is recommended you obtain further supplies at least two weeks before you are due to run out.

 In most of our communities there is no community pharmacy available, therefore options are provided below for the location you are visiting.

-Cape York Region (excluding NPA)
+Cape York region

 There are 2 community pharmacies in the Cape York region that offer a full prescription dispensing service and a wide range of over-the-counter medicines, with EFTPOS payment facilities available.